Eyespot of Cereals

 • Girdled stems can weaken and lodge, reducing yield potential.

-Photo - Closeup of eyespot lesion.
+Photo - Closeup of eyespot lesion on plant stalk.

 Close-up of eyespot lesion.
-Photo courtesy of Mary Burrows, Montana State University, Bugwood.org
+(Photo courtesy of Mary Burrows, Montana State University, Bugwood.org.)

 Management Considerations